aruchowdhury/twitterAPI/back/API_DOCS.md

 # joehilari-tweets API docs

 The joehilari-tweets API has been created for education purpose.
-It is pulling Joe Biden and Hilari Clinton's timeline tweets.
+It is pulling Joe Biden and Elon Musk's timeline tweets.

 ---